ariejdl/SDL.jl/README.md

 #Credit

-The VAST majority of work was done by [Jasper den Ouden](https://github.com/o-jasper).
+All of the original, foundational work was done by [Jasper den Ouden](https://github.com/o-jasper).
+He produced the original Julia-SDL files and wrote the necessary code for integrating them into the Julia environment.
 Without his FFI, C header parser, original examples, and responses to my questions, I would never have been able to put this into a Julia package.
 All credit goes to him.

 Thanks to [Martin
 Giesel](http://poseidon.sunyopt.edu/Zaidi/lab_people/bPost%20Docs/giesel/page.html)